 Deep Brain Stimulation (DBS)

-I have a particular interest and specialized training in deep brain stimulation (DBS), and I perform over 150 DBS procedures a year.
+I have a particular interest and specialized training in deep brain stimulation (DBS), and I perform over 150 DBS procedures per year.
 I am the director of the DBS surgical program Swedish Medical Center.
 Below is general information about DBS.

 If you live near Denver and have a condition that might be treated with DBS such as essential tremor, Parkinson’s disease, dystonia, or epilepsy, please consider meeting me in consultation to learn more about the procedure.